Total Greenhouse Gas Emissions (Scope 1 and 2)

 At the same time, we declared our intent to create policies to reduce greenhouse gas emissions based on scientific grounds provided by SBTi *2

-To help achieve a low carbon society, OMRON will strive to reduce CO2 emissions.
-Moreover, the OMRON Group, as a whole, will promote more efficient manufacturing operations aimed at minimizing energy and resource usage (Eco-Monozukuri).
+To achieve a carbon-free society, the OMRON Group will strive to reduce CO2 emissions through consistent energy conservation and the use of clean energy.
+Moreover, the entire Group will promote more efficient manufacturing operations aimed at minimizing energy and resource usage (Eco-Monozukuri).

-To assess the environmental impact of OMRON’s business activities as a whole, including its value chain, OMRON in fiscal 2013 began calculating Scope 1, 2, and 3 of the OMRON Group's greenhouse gas (GHG) emissions.
+To assess the environmental impact of the Group's business activities as a whole, including its value chain, the OMRON Group in fiscal 2013 began calculating Scope 1, 2, and 3 of the OMRON Group's greenhouse gas (GHG) emissions.
 The calculation is based on the GHG Protocol, which is the most widely used international accounting and reporting tool.